ReDI-School/intro-java/lesson4/index.md

 # Input and Decision Statements

-The main purpose of a program is reading some input, processing this input and returning the results of the processed steps.

-Until now we mainly focused on the output (printing some text to the screen).
+Most real-world Java programs do not simply execute a series of fixed instructions but need to dynamically react to user input.
+So far, we have mainly focused on the output (printing some text to the screen).

 Example: